Department of Ancash: Santa River and the Cañón del Pato

 From Chimbote to Huallanca, there are approximately 140 km.
 This unpaved and very little travelled highway is a provisional line over the embankment of the old railroad.
 This railway and several tunnels were destroyed by the catastrophe of 1970.

 The highway, outside Chimbote, goes through the wide flat and fertile embankments of the Santa valley and it continuous its course up to Huallanca.

 From Chuquicara, the highway becomes narrower.
 The Chuquicara River is a major right-hand tributary of the Santa River.
 Its waters are black because they contain abundant coal sediments proceeding from the heights of Pallasca.

 From Huallanca, it is possible to travel through the Cañón del Pato.
 This canyon is one of the many canyons that are along the 370 km of the Santa River.
 The Santa River has its source in the lake Conococha.
 This river is the most important river in the coast, because its annual water mass is 6100 million m3.
 As centuries went by, it has formed a narrow pass of 2000 m of altitude in the Cordillera Negra.

 In this place, the waters turn into whirlpools and rapids before going out from a narrow gorge of 500 m that is called Cañón del Pato (Duck Canyon).
 This waterfall constitutes the source of hydroelectric energy in the power station of the Cañón del Pato, in Huallanca.

-From Huallanca, it is possible to enter to the Callejón de Huaylas by the highway that takes to Caraz.
-It is also a way to enter to the Callejón de Conchucos (Conchucos valley).
+From Huallanca, it is possible to enter the Callejón de Huaylas by the highway that goes to Caraz.
+It is also a way to enter the Callejón de Conchucos (Conchucos valley).